HomePolitics and Current AffairsPhilippines set to receive first BrahMos missile from India

 What Does This Development Mean?

 The BrahMos missile delivery is more than just a show of the burgeoning prowess of the Indian defence sector.
-It also shows how strong New Delhi's diplomatic and strategic cooperation is.
+It also shows how strong 's diplomatic and strategic cooperation is.

 The use of the IAF C-17 as part of the delivery of the first consignment of the BrahMos supersonic cruise missile, symbolically reflects that the strategic support from India is not limited to that from BrahMos Aerospace alone.
 The Indian Armed Forces can also provide strategic assistance.